jasonmcaffee/lesson-0-environment-setup/README.md

 To install a node module globally, npm install is used, passing the "-g" option to indicate it should be installed globally.

+FYI you can do this from the Intellij terminal window, or in a separate terminal which is pointed to the project directory.
 ```
 npm install jasmine -g
 ```